Opportunities Emerge For Vets In Tough Job Market

-YUKI NOGUCHI, BYLINE: Many veterans like Scott Kane aren't just looking for a job.
-They're looking for a career, a calling, and of course, financial stability.
-Kane, who spent two decades in the Navy, knows plenty of former colleagues who struggled to find that.
+Scott Kane, a 41-year-old vet who spent two decades in the Navy, knows plenty of former colleagues who struggled to find solid careers after leaving the military.

-SCOTT KANE: Some of them did not transition well.
+"Some of them did not transition well," he says.

-DANIEL THIBODEAU: We have an equivalent rating that we give them as far as some of the course work that they've taken while in the military, and some of the certifications that they've had.
-So it's less of a burden to where they have to do more prerequisite work that is needed to get into the physician's assistant program.
+"We have an equivalent rating that we give them as far as some of the course work that they've taken while in the military, and some of the certifications that they've had," Thibodeau says.
+"So it's less of a burden to where they have to do more prerequisite work that is needed in order to get into the physician assistant program."

-NOGUCHI: Last year, Congress passed legislation that, among other things, gave employers tax credits for hiring vets.
+Last year, Congress passed legislation that — among other things — gave employers tax credits for hiring vets.
 But investment firm Edward Jones seeks out veterans because they have a good track record.

-"We already have 1,300 financial advisers at Edward Jones who have a military background.
-So we like the skill set, we know the competencies, and we think it translates very well to work as a financial adviser.
+"We already have 1,300 financial advisers at Edward Jones who have a military background," he says.
+"So we like the skill sets, we know the competencies and we think it translates very well to work as a financial adviser."

 In addition to the standard classes and certification, Doran says his firm gives vets an additional two months of apprenticeship-style training modeled after the military's own job-shadowing programs.
-So far this year, Edward Jones has hired 323 vets as financial advisers, more than in the three years prior.
+So far this year, Edward Jones has hired 323 vets as financial advisers — more than in the previous three years.

-DORAN: With the reduction in forces, we see a large, talented candidate pool that's diverse and mobile, and all branches of the service are very attractive to us.
+"With the reduction in forces, we see a large, talented candidate pool that is diverse and mobile; all branches of the service are attractive to us," he says.

 That attracted Rob Smith, a 20-year veteran of the Marines who joined Edward Jones this year, after looking for other jobs.

-ROB SMITH: I mean, I spent six months looking for jobs with my background, and it was just really tough to find something that wasn't going to move my family all over the place again that I really thought I could turn into another career.
+"I spent six months looking for jobs with my background," Smith says, "and it was just really tough to find something that wouldn't move my family all over the place again, that I thought I could really turn into another career."